 - Prepares graduates for a lifetime of continued professional and intellectual growth, including further sub-specialization within dermatology in the form of fellowships, if so desired.

-- Contribution to the knowledge base of dermatology through peer-reviewed publications and investigative projects.
+- Contributes to the knowledge base of dermatology through peer-reviewed publications and investigative projects.

 - Skill in the teaching of dermatology, including making formal presentations to medical colleagues, and educating patients and the public about skin care.

-- Demonstration, throughout the three years of residency, of the highest level of professionalism in patient, learning, teaching, and interaction with patients, faculty, peers, students, visitors and ancillary staff.
+- Demonstrates throughout the three years of residency, of the highest level of professionalism in patient, learning, teaching, and interaction with patients, faculty, peers, students, visitors and ancillary staff.